domschl/python-fhem/README.md

 # python-fhem
 Python FHEM (home automation server) API

-Simple API to connect to the FHEM home automation server via sockets, using the telnet port on FHEM with optional SSL (TLS) and password support.
+Simple API to connect to the FHEM home automation server via sockets or http(s), using the telnet or web port on FHEM with optional SSL (TLS) and password or basicAuth support.
 ## Installation:
 ### PIP installation (PyPI):
 ```
-pip install fhem
+pip install [-U] fhem
 ```

 ### From source:
 In ```python-fhem/fhem```:

 ```
-pip install .
+pip install [-U] .
 ```
 or, as developer installation, allowing inplace editing:
 ```
-pip install -e .
+pip install [-U] -e .
 ```

 ## Usage: